PLATE GIRDER WALL FEATURES

 Engineered formwork systems consist of prefabricated steel panels.
-The advantage of using these systems are to increase the speed of construction, increased durability and longevity, and the ability to span formwork across supports.
-EFCO provides a wide variety of products including HAND-E-FORM, EFCO LITE, PLATE GIRDER, and SUPER PLATE GIRDER.
-For more information on what system would best fit your applications, please contact us.
+The advantage of using these systems is to increase construction speed, durability, and longevity and the ability to span formwork across supports.
+EFCO provides a wide variety of products, including HAND-E-FORM, EFCO LITE, PLATE GIRDER, and SUPER PLATE GIRDER.
+Please contact us for more information on what system would best fit your applications.

 What is Formwork?

-Formwork can refer to an engineered system that is used to efficiently form and support poured concrete.
+Formwork can refer to an engineered system used to form efficiently, and support poured concrete.